Write a note on the founding of modern Singapore

 Today, Singapore stands as a testament to the vision, determination, and resilience of its founding leaders and people.
 The values of meritocracy, pragmatism, and integrity that guided Singapore’s founding continue to shape its governance, policies, and national identity.

-READ ALSO: Write a short note on Critique of Orientalism.
-Political Science Questions and Answers
+READ ALSO: Write a Short Note on Civil Society - Political Theory Questions and Answers

 In conclusion, the founding of modern Singapore is a remarkable story of transformation and success against all odds.
 From its colonial beginnings to its emergence as a global economic powerhouse, Singapore’s journey exemplifies the power of visionary leadership, strategic planning, and economic pragmatism in shaping the destiny of a nation.